XML RSS

 • Spin, mangle or wring first to remove as much moisture as possible.

-• Avoid drying heavy items such as towels if possible.
+• Avoid drying heavy items such as towels if possible by drying them outside or on a rack or drier inside.

 • Dry only the items you need fairly quickly.
 It is generally not more economical to fill the drum, especially if you can let some of the wash load air dry.